krancour/brignext/PROPOSAL.md

 1. Neither Kubernetes expertise nor cluster credentials must be a prerequisite for success.
     1. Kubernetes is neither to be removed nor 100% abstracted.
-A realistic goal is to minimize Kubernetes' use as anything other than a substrate for workload execution and minimize Brigade / Kubernetes touchpoints.
+Realistic goals are to minimize Kubernetes' use as anything other than a substrate for workload execution and to isolate Brigade's touchpoints with Kubernetes to specific components.
-    1. Some degree of freedom to "drop down" to Kubernetes may be retained to enable advanced / fringe use cases, but the need to utilize this should be _exceptional._
+    1. Some degree of freedom to "drop down" to Kubernetes may be retained to enable implementation of advanced / fringe use cases, but the need to utilize this should be _exceptional._

 1. The UX must be both simplified and improved while striving to remain recognizable and comfortable for experienced Brigade users.